 Think and plan what you wanted to paint over the stained glass windows effect and the colors in it so you can prepare everything.
 You can use a paint liner or ordinary marker to outline your design.

-Make sure that no oils will attach to the base coat and the stained glass effect to prevent it from resisting the paint.
+However, ensure that the base coat remains free from any oil residues and that the stained glass effect is maintained to prevent any resistance to the paint.

 Also, you can use stencils for window art ideas and to have an opaque base coat.
 Hold the stencil and attach it to the opposite side of the stained glass effect.
 Then carefully trace the design using your marker or paint liner.